rrtyagii/mystic-mac/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 I wanted to hack and create a chatbot for myself.
 Ended up dciding to make a whatsapp chatbot which connects to GPT-3.5-Turbo.
 This behaves somewhat like chat-gpt.
+I was insipired by [GOD IN A BOX](https://godinabox.co/).
+Do check them out!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>